ofunkey/pandas_challenge/README.md

 ![Education](https://github.com/ofunkey/pandas_challenge/blob/master/PyCitySchools/Images/education.png)

-In this work, I am analyzing the district-wide standardized test results.
+In this work, I analyzed the district-wide standardized test results.
 With an access to every student's math and reading scores, as well as various information on the schools they attend, I will aggregate the data to and showcase obvious trends in school performance.

 The final report includes each of the following: